 It is the nation’s capital after all, but local insiders know that some of the best spots for viewing Washington’s July Fourth light show are just across the Potomac River in Arlington, Virginia.
 Favorite viewing spots have perches for savvy photographers, plenty of green space for picnickers, and many unobstructed views of iconic monuments to get your patriotic heart beating.

-Plus, Arlington has less traffic and crowds than D.C.
+Plus, Arlington has less traffic and smaller crowds than D.C.

 The Air Force Memorial, with its hilltop location and expansive vista overlooking the Pentagon and Washington, D.C., skyline, is an excellent viewing location.
 The slope-side of the memorial is also open for spectators.
 Because it’s about a 20-minute walk from Arlington’s Pentagon City Metro station, it may be easiest to take a cab or other ride service.